YMBezema/Red-Dead-Redemption-2/README.md

 Healing injuries: drink a tonic for the respective core to heal the injury over time, and to ignore the injury's effects while the tonic is active.
 Health tonics instantly cure Wounds, and boost the restoration rate of all injuries.
 Golden cores boost the restore rate even further.
 Sleep and baths also slowly restore injuries.

 ### LessMoney.asi
- configurable
+Configurable.
 'Taxes' all money earned, reducing large sums by a lot.
 Necessary for balancing large rewards from story missions.

 ### NoAutoReloadEver.asi
- configurable (not recommended, other settings are buggy) Removes a lot of (but not all) cases of weapons reloading themselves while holstered.
+Configurable (not recommended, other settings are buggy).
+Removes a lot of (but not all) cases of weapons reloading themselves while holstered.

 ### NoHitmarker.asi
 Removes the hitmarker, forcing you to pay attention to NPC damage reactions for feedback.

 ### PedDamageOverhaul.asi
- configurable
+Configurable.
 Large mod with many features.
 Improves hit reactions, rebalances damage values, adds feature to injure NPCs (cripple arms/legs, bleedout, reduce accuracy of injured NPCs, and more), adds a death penalty for the player that removes 25% of your money (use banks to save your money).

 ### Rampage.asi